 Sign language interpreting, as well as all other services for deaf and hard of hearing students is coordinated through the Office of Disability Services.
 The College will arrange interpreting services for students with disabilities who are registered with the Office of Disabilitiy Services.
 Students should schedule an appointment well in advance of the need for services to discuss policies and procedures.

 MCC uses a volunteer peer or instructor note-taking system to provide copies of class notes to students with disabilities.
 Below are different ways that lecture notes can be supplied:

 1. Request copies of your instructor’s lecture notes, transparencies, PowerPoint presentations etc. If an instructor cannot supply class notes, ask your instructor to help recruit a volunteer peer from the class as soon as possible so that services can be provided in a timely manner.

 2. If you have a volunteer peer assisting with note taking, NCR (no carbon required) paper is available at the Brighton and Downtown Disability offices free of charge.

-3. If a volunteer peer has not been identified within 7 business days from disclosing your Accommodation Letter with your instructor, please notify the SSD office as soon as possible to schedule an appointment.
+3. If a volunteer peer has not been identified within seven business days from disclosing your Accommodation Letter with your instructor, please notify the Office of Disability Services as soon as possible to schedule an appointment.
 We will meet with you to discuss suitable alternatives that may be equally effective.

 Preferential Seating is an area of the classroom that may be more beneficial to a student’s learning and/medical needs.
 Arranging preferential seating should be a collaborative process between faculty and student.